2025 Tour de France Femmes, Stage 1 to Stage 9

-The 2025 Tour de France Femmes (officially Tour de France Femmes avec Zwift) is the fourth edition of the Tour de France Femmes.
-The race is taking place from 26 July to 3 August 2025 and is the 22nd race in the 2025 UCI Women's World Tour calendar.
-The race is organised by the Amaury Sport Organisation (ASO), which also organises the men's Tour de France.
-The race has been extended to nine days, which will make it the longest Tour de France Femmes, and the longest event on the UCI Women's World Tour calendar.'
-Furthermore, the length of the race would be extended to nine days, with nine stages.'
+The 2025 Tour de France Femmes (officially Tour de France Femmes avec Zwift) was the fourth edition of the Tour de France Femmes.
+The race took place from 26 July to 3 August 2025 and was the 22nd race in the 2025 UCI Women's World Tour calendar.
+The race was organised by the Amaury Sport Organisation (ASO), which also organises the men's Tour de France.
+The race was extended to nine days, making it the longest Tour de France Femmes, and the longest event on the UCI Women's World Tour calendar.'
+Furthermore, the length of the race was extended to nine days, with nine stages.'